 Instructions

-- Add dark chocolate chips and chopped walnuts (or your favorite add-ins).
-Give another quick mix to incorporate them into the batter.
+- Add ½ cup dark chocolate chips and ½ cup walnuts (chopped) and fold them into the batter.

 Notes